engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 design decisions, historical reasons, technical constraints

 Explanation can and must consider alternatives, counter-examples or multiple different approaches to the same question.

-### Technical References

-Whereas the content of tutorials and how-to guides are led by needs of the user, reference material is led by the product it describes.

-Reference - information oriented, theoretical knowledge, that serves our work In the case of software, reference guides describe the software itself - APIs, classes, functions and so on - and how to use them.

-Reference material describes the machinery.
-It should be austere.
-One hardly reads reference material; one consults it.

-There should be no doubt or ambiguity in reference; it should be wholly authoritative.

-Reference material is useful when it is consistent.
-Standard patterns are what allow us to use reference material effectively.
-Your job is to place the material that your user needs know where they expect to find it, in a format that they are familiar with.

-the structure of the documentation should mirror the structure of the product, so that the user can work their way through them at the same time.

-Examples are valuable ways of providing illustration that helps readers understand reference, while avoiding the risk of becoming distracted from the job of describing.